cysouw/diathesis/text/c04_summaryEpi.md

 ### *Progressiv* (*sein+am‑In­fi­ni­tiv*) {#sec:summary-progressiv}

 The ~~Progressiv~~ (full discussion in [@sec:zuminfinitive-sein-am]) consists of *sein* with the prepositional *am‑In­fi­ni­tiv*.
 In this construction the infinitive is clearly a nominalised form of the verb, so it is regularly (though not universally) written with a capital letter in German orthography [@next].
-The *sein+am‑In­fi­ni­tiv* expresses a progressive aspect, though its usage is frowned upon in a formal written register and a simple *Präsenz* is preferred, possibly using adverbs for disambiguation of the aspectual structure.
+The *sein+am‑In­fi­ni­tiv* expresses a progressive aspect, though its usage is frowned upon in a formal written register and a simple *Präsens* is preferred, possibly using adverbs for disambiguation of the aspectual structure.
 In spoken language the *sein+am‑In­fi­ni­tiv*  appears to be pervasive, though.

 ::: ex
 - Das Kind jammert.